Metrical Diophantine approximation for quaternions: Quaternionic

 The quaternions $\Qu = \bigcup_{\q\in\hur} (\Delta + \q)$, the union of translates of the fundamental region $\Delta$.
 Hence for any $\xi\in \Qu$ and any non-zero $\q\in\hur$, there exists a unique $\p=\p(\xi,\q)\in \hur$ such that $\{\xi\}_\Delta$, the {\em{Hurwitz fractional part}} of $\xi$ (the analogue of the fractional part $\{\alpha\}$ of a real number $\alpha$), satisfies

 so that

-This inequality can be strengthened by restricting the choice of $\q$ to give a quaternionic version of Dirichlet's theorem, where the approximation is by Hurwitz rationals $\hurat$ with the Euclidean norm.
-There is a smallest approximation constant

-for irrational quaternions $\xi$~\cite{Speiser1932,ASchmidt69}, analoguous to Hurwitz's `best possible' rational approximation for the reals~\cite[\S11.8]{HW} and Ford's for complex numbers~\cite{Ford1925}.
-For completeness a short geometry of numbers proof of a weaker result is given.
-The constant $2>\sqrt{2/5}$ is clearly not best possible but is convenient and does not affect the results. \begin{theorem} Given any $\xi\in \mathbb{H}$ and any integer $N>1$, there exist $\pb, \qb\in \hur$ with $1\le |\qb|_2 \le N$ such that
+This inequality can be strengthened by restricting the choice of $\q$ to give a quaternionic version of a uniform Dirichlet's theorem, where the approximation is by Hurwitz rationals $\hurat$ with the Euclidean norm.
+A short geometry of numbers proof is given; it will be used in Lemma~\ref{lem:fQubi}.
+The multiplicative constant $2$ in~\eqref{eq:QDT2} is chosen for convenience and could be replaced any number greater than $4/\pi$ $2$ without affecting the results sought.
+Whether $4/\pi$ is best possible is an open question. \begin{theorem} Given any $\xi\in \mathbb{H}$ and any integer $N>1$, there exist $\p, \q\in \hur$ with $1\leqslant |\q|_2 \leqslant N$ such that

-Moreover there are infinitely many $\pb, \qb\in \hur $ such that
+Moreover there are infinitely many $\p, \q\in \hur $ such that

-\end{theorem} \begin{proof} We seek non-zero $\pb,\q\in\hur$ as components for vectors in the set
+\end{theorem} \begin{proof} We seek non-zero $\p,\q\in\hur$ as components for vectors in the set

 Now the set $K$ is convex and

 where the matrix $T= \left( \right) $ has determinant $\det T=-1$ and $|T(K)|=|\det T|\, |K|=|K|$, the 8-volume of $K$.
 Hence